hyphanet/plugin-WebOfTrust/README.md

    rebuilt.
 Not fully rebuilding may cause e.g. deleted classes to persist in the JAR, though I have not tested if this still applies to a build system as modern as Gradle.

-**Notice**: Building using `Project / Build project` or the toolbar buttons does not seem to trigger Gradle with the said Eclipse version.
-It seems that only triggers its internal Java builder which is used to empower Eclipse's own features.
+**Notice**: Building using `Project / Build project` or `Project / Build Automatically` or the toolbar buttons does not seem to trigger Gradle with the said Eclipse version!
+It seems that only triggers Eclipse's internal Java builder which is used to empower Eclipse's own features.
 As a consequence, manually run Gradle using the aforementioned `Run` button in case you need the WoT JAR as output, e.g. for the following `Debugging` section.